Talk to Local Expert

 Days Programs

-06 26-Oct-2026 After our breakfast day hike viewpoint, return back to Tyengboche and afternoon Participate in the empowerment (Wang) ceremony
+06 26-Oct-2026 After breakfast, day hike to the viewpoint (4150m), return to Tengboche, and in the afternoon, participate in the empowerment (Wang) ceremony.

 Trip Cost